Mission, Vision, and Values

 The School of Nursing also has copies – available by donation – of the book, Legacy, which documents nursing education in British Columbia over the last 100 years.
 Both authors of this book are graduates of UBC's School of Nursing.
 Glennis Zilm went on to a career as a writer, editor and journalist.
 Ethel Warbinek became a faculty member and has had a long association with the School.
 Both are active members of provincial and national history of nursing associations.

-Contact the Director's Assistant to get your copy.
+Contact the Director's Assistant to get your copy of Legacy.